ironpeak/syllabus-2021/assignments/week-01/day-03/README.md

 ## Step 3 - MicroK8s

-Now ssh into your instance using the keypair you created in step 2.
+Now ssh into your instance using the keypair you got in Step 1 (We'll send it to as an issue in your repository).

 First you might have to change the permissions on your keyfile: